Positivity with Long-Range Interactions: Analytic Stripped Amplitudes

 The essential difference between these thresholds is that circling the physical one, $(m_i+m_j)^2$, crosses both square-root and logarithmic cuts in~\eqref{eq:AnalyticSoftQED} and \eqref{eq:AnalyticSoftGR}, leading to a discontinuity for $s_{ij}>(m_i+m_j)^2$, whereas circling the pseudothreshold $(m_i-m_j)^2$ crosses only square-root cuts, whose contributions cancel, yielding no discontinuity for $s_{ij}<(m_i-m_j)^2$.

 The stripped amplitudes $\M_\E$ are also trivially hermitian analytic.

 \item {\bf Regge scaling of the $2\to 2$ amplitude.}

 {\it Gravity.} A version of the Froissart-Martin bound \cite{Froissart:1961ux,Martin:1962rt}, originally proved for gapped theories, holds in gravitational theories~ \cite{Haring:2022cyf} \footnote{It is interesting to contrast Regge scaling of the full amplitude with the property of single partial waves, which have been shown to violate polynomial boundedness for large $\E$ in the context of wave scattering off black holes \cite{Correia:2025enx}.}: it is not the amplitude that directly satisfies the bound, but the amplitude smeared in momentum transfer $q\in[\E,q_{\max}]$ with a suitable function~$\psi(q)$, at~$\epsilon>0$.
-In particular, the smeared amplitude satisfies twice--subtracted dispersion relations with,
+In particular, the smeared amplitude satisfies twice--subtracted dispersion relations, for $n\geq 0$

-The proof relies on the eikonal expansion of the amplitude at sufficiently large and real values of~$s$~\cite{Haring:2022cyf}.
-Eq.~\eqref{froisgrav} carries over to the stripped amplitude $\M_{\E}$, defined in the limit $\epsilon\to0$, because the eikonal regime can be extended outside the real axis---for large {\it complex} values of $s$:
+The proof relies on the eikonal expansion of the amplitude at sufficiently large and real values of~$s$~\cite{Haring:2022cyf}, see also \cite{Caron-Huot:2022ugt}.
+A result analogous to Eq.~\eqref{froisgrav} can be obtained for the stripped amplitude $\M_{\E}$, defined in the limit $\epsilon\to0$, even without smearing in $q$, because the eikonal regime can be extended outside the real axis---for large {\it complex} values of $s$:

 Indeed, the diagrammatic proof of leading eikonal amplitude, which selects ladders and cross-ladder diagrams controlled by $G$, does not rely on the reality of $s$.
-Under such an extension, the (smeared) stripped amplitude has the asymptotic form,
+Under such an extension, the stripped amplitude has the asymptotic form,

 where the divergent $\sim 1/\epsilon$ part has canceled between the soft factor \eqref{eq:AnalyticSoftQED} and the amplitude~\eqref{ampeikbla}.
-Performing the integral explicitly over the big circle at infinity, we find that the Regge bound holds for the (smeared) stripped amplitude as well:
+Performing the $s$--integration over the large circle at infinity explicitly, as in Eq.~\eqref{froisgrav}, we find that it vanishes for odd $n$, while for even (and non-negative) $n$ it is proportional to $\pi-2\mathrm{Si}(G|s|\log(q^2/\E^2))+O(1/|s|)$.
+In fact the integral over the large circle decays as $1/|s|^{n+1}$.
+We conclude that an \emph{average Regge bound} also holds for the stripped amplitude: for $n\ge0$ it yields

+The same conclusion can be reached following similar steps to \cite{Haring:2022cyf,Caron-Huot:2022ugt} where one makes use of the smearing wavepacket $\psi(q)$ and of the eikonal formula for real kinematics.
+In our case, however, unitarity of the stripped amplitude is only approximate, see Section \ref{section:unitarity}, and therefore the Regge scaling is recovered---with this method, as opposed to the previous one---only in the scaling limit \eqref{eq:generalscaling}.

 {\it QED.} The Froissart--Martin bound for the full regulated $2\!\to\!2$ amplitude in QED

 is justified because very soft momenta are effectively cut off by working at finite $\epsilon>0$.
 This is obvious with a small photon mass as IR regulator, where we have $1/\epsilon=\log(\mu^2/m_\gamma^2)$ and $\M^\epsilon$ is the amplitude of a gapped theory, hence obeying the Froissart-Martin bound rigorously.
 Then, the asymptotic behavior of $\M^\epsilon_{\E}$ in QED, at $s\gg-t$ and fixed $t$, is determined entirely by the scaling of the exponential factor $\W$.
 In all cases of interest $\W$ approaches a constant or further suppresses the amplitude at large $s$, ensuring that,